Bobby Cannavale: Career

 In 2008, he received a Tony Award nomination for his role as Dennis in the Broadway play, Mauritius.
 In 2009, CBS announced Cannavale would reprise his role of Det.
 Eddie Saccardo on the television show, Cold Case, for three episodes, starting with the third episode of Season 7.
 Cannavale was in the film The Other Guys (2010), and played the role of Terry Delfino in the film Win Win (2011).
 He later starred in the Broadway play The Motherfucker with the Hat alongside Chris Rock and Annabella Sciorra.
 On May 3, 2011 (his 41st birthday), he was nominated for a Tony Award for his leading role in that production.

-In 2012 and 2013, he guest-starred in the fourth and fifth season of Showtime's Nurse Jackie, for which he was nominated twice again for the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series in 2012 and 2013, as well as joining the cast of HBO's Boardwalk Empire, portraying the psychopathic Sicilian gangster Gyp Rosetti in the third season.
+In 2012 and 2013, he guest-starred in the fourth and fifth seasons of Showtime's Nurse Jackie, for which he was nominated twice again for the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series in 2012 and 2013, as well as joining the cast of HBO's Boardwalk Empire, portraying the psychopathic Sicilian gangster Gyp Rosetti in the third season.
 His performance on Boardwalk Empire won critical acclaim, earning him the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series in 2013.
 That same year he also played Lewis, a vengeful clown on Modern Family during the third season, for which he was nominated for Best Guest Performer in a Comedy Series at the 2nd Critics' Choice Television Awards in 2012.
 TV Guide, in its "Cheers & Jeers 2012" issue, praised Cannavale for this "trifecta of great performances", commenting, "This guy is so good at playing bad, it's scary."
 He played what Matt Zoller Seitz of RogerEbert.com called a "heroically moving" lead role in Danny Collins in 2015.

 Since 2015, Cannavale has been involved with voice-over work for Playing On Air, a non-profit organization that "records short plays [for public radio and podcast] written by top playwrights and performed by outstanding actors."
 He has starred in three short plays, including Crazy Eights by David Lindsay-Abaire, co-starring Rosie Perez and John Leguizamo; Mere Mortals by David Ives; and 2 Dads by David Auburn.

 In January 2020, Cannavale appeared with his real-life partner Rose Byrne in the play Medea, written and directed by Simon Stone.

-In 2021, Cannavale played Tony Hogburn in the Nicole Kidman led Hulu miniseries, Nine Perfect Strangers, based on the novel of the same name by Liane Moriarty, of which also featured Melissa McCarthy, Michael Shannon, Luke Evans, Samara Weaving, and Asher Keddie.

-In 2022, Cannavale can be seen portraying Dean Braddock in the 2022 Netflix series, The Watcher.
+In 2021, Cannavale played Tony Hogburn in the Nicole Kidman-led Hulu miniseries Nine Perfect Strangers (based on the novel of the same name by Liane Moriarty), which also featured Melissa McCarthy, Michael Shannon, Luke Evans, Samara Weaving, and Asher Keddie.
+In 2022, Cannavale was seen portraying Dean Braddock in the 2022 Netflix series, The Watcher.